More About Key West fishing

 Further to the West of Key West lie the most amazing inshore fishing experience that can only be seen to be described and that is the Marquesas Keys.

-Tarpon fishing season is a huge event in Key West that starts in March and does not let up til late July only to be replaced the rest of the year with a great baby tarpon fishery for light tackle fishing enthusiasts both fly fishing and spin fishing.
+Tarpon fishing season is a huge event in Key West that starts in March and does not let up till late July only to be replaced the rest of the year with a great baby tarpon fishery for light tackle fishing enthusiasts both fly fishing and spin fishing.
 Backcountry and flats fishing guides run tarpon fishing trips exclusively during this time and bookings can get tight.
 It is recommended you book your fishing charter way in advance during this time to get your quality fishing guide.

-The last few years has brought to Key West and the Marquesas an incredibly abundant bonefishing opportunity with many fish in the 6 lb. range and larger ones reaching 9 labs.
+The last few years has brought to Key West and the Marquesas an incredibly abundant Bonefishing opportunity with many fish in the 6 lb. range and larger ones reaching 9 labs.
 I have seen many inshore backcountry flats fishing charters come back in with 6 - 14 bonefish releases in 6 hour charters.
 In comparison Key West is a great place for the novice bone fisherman to get geared up and take on some of the smarter. larger upper Keys and Marathon Bonefish.
-Check out our selection of bonefishing guides that specialize in this fantastic fishery.
+Check out our selection of Bonefishing guides that specialize in this fantastic fishery.

 Shark Fishing in the Backcountry and on the flats of Key West is GREAT! almost a year round catch and release fishery an angler can expect to have shots at sharks that weigh up to and exceeding 300lbs.
 Bull sharks, lemons sharks, black tip sharks, American sharp nosed head up the cast for Key West with guest appearances from hammer head sharks from time to time